yoannduc/Array-Shuffle/README.md

 // => returns [ 8, 4, 0, 9, 6, 2, 3, 5, 7, 1 ]
 ```

-Or you can add to Array prototype for simplicity:
+Or you can add `shuffle` function to the Array prototype for simplicity:

 ```js
 const shuffle = require('array-shuffle')